Why De Smet Jesuit

 The St. Louis metro area is rich with high school choices: public schools; secular and religious private schools; charter schools; co-ed Catholic schools; and single-gender Catholic high schools, such as De Smet Jesuit.
 This number of options is indeed one of the unheralded assets of our community.

-So how does a school distinguish itself in a way that makes a meaning full impact on the life of the student and his family, while justifying the investment in tuition?
+So how does a school distinguish itself in a way that makes a meaningful impact on the life of the student and his family, while justifying the investment in tuition?

 • Our students are in a top-tier academic program.
 Compare our performance numbers to other high schools, and you’ll see where we deliver academically, and some options fall short.
 Our school average ACT score is over 25.
 We offer more than 130 college credit hours.
 Our student-teacher ratio is under 10:1, so our students receive more individualized attention.
 Seventy-seven percent of the Class of 2015 earned a college scholarship.